-The paddle is handled to perfection and is dipped in the water so quietly that not a splash is seen nor a sound heard, while the boat is sent ahead at a moderate speed, with only a minimum disturbance on the water.
+The paddle is handled to perfection and a splash is seen nor a sound heard, while the boat is sent ahead at a moderate speed, with only a minimum disturbance on the water.
 The slightest nibble, and down goes the paddle in the boat and with both hands the line is hauled in.
 All of these movements are so perfectly made that the two-foot-wide craft remains without a semblance of rocking, and, indeed, when the fish is close alongside it is hard to see that any additional motion is given the boat.

-This is all the more remarkable when one considers the Spanish mackerel, barracouta, large.
+This is all the more remarkable when one considers the Spanish mackerel, barracouta, or whatever the fish may be, are often very of the great tropical forest south of the large.
 Some of the latter are over seven feet and weigh about 30 pounds.
 These are exceptions, to be sure, but one frequently sees fish hauled in as large as our goodsized blue-fish, and quite as active.

-DO DOUTORS SAVE LIVES?
+DO DOUTORS SAVE LIVES ?